arcelien/hawc-deep-learning/README.md

 For HAWC, this simulation pipeline is long, complex, and difficult to tune.
 It takes roughly 11 days to run a full simulation of HAWC, from the generation of CORSIKA showers all the way to the final reconstruciton.
 This is because HAWC is a high duty cycle, high statistics experiment.
 In order for a simulation to be useful, HAWC requires enough simulated events to do a statistical analysis.
 At the moment, "enough simulated events" is around 8 billion in total (3 billion each for gammas and protons, 1.3 billion ish for helium, and the rest are spread across the other primaries)

-GANs offer a significantly faster method for generating simulation events by leveraging the use of GPUs.
+GANs offer a significantly faster method for generating simulation events.
+Only a sample of the simulation needs to be generated, and then a GAN can quickly generate the rest.

 ### 1D Distribution Generation with Non-Conditional GANs
-Using GANs we can feed in a noise vector into a generator and get a output vector where each element is a sample from some distribution.
+This GAN is a simple MLP model that has been trained exclusively on the gamma ray simulation.
+It accepts a vector of random draws from an 8D standard spherical gaussian.
+The output of this model is  rec.logNPE, log(rec.nHit), rec.nTankHit, rec.zenith, rec.azimuth, rec.coreX, rec.coreY, and rec.CxPE40.

 To run param-gen/parameterGAN.py, run gen_gamma_params("/path/to/gamma") in parse_hawc and specifcy paramters to collect in the function.
 Then run in `param-gen/`: